vitaly-t/pg-promise/README.md

  * `$ npm run doc` - will generate the documentation;
  * open `out/index.html` in a web browser.

-Alternatively, you can use its converted version of the online [API].
+Alternatively, you can use its converted version of the [API], which doesn't look as good though, and is a work in progress.

 # Testing
 * Install the library's dependencies: